pytroll/trollflow2/doc/source/index.rst

 metadata, a warning is printed and the processing continues.
 The best place for this plugin is before any data handling is done.

-In addition to equality checks, a negative integer ``start_time`` can be defined to denote the maximum age of the accepted data.
-For example ``start_time: -60`` means that all data older than 60 minutes will be discarded.
+In addition to equality checks, ``start_time`` can be used to check for data that are either too old or too new to be processed.
+To skip the maximum age (in minutes) of the accepted data, use a negative integer:
+``start_time: -60``.
+Similarly positive integer skips the processing of data newer than than the defined time.

 Options:
  - ``check_metadata: null`` - A dictionary of metadata names and list(s)